A fracture is a partial or complete break in the bone. When a fracture occurs, it is classified as either open or closed:

 • Warmth, bruising, or redness in the injured area

 The physician makes the diagnosis with physical examination and a head CT scan.
-During the examination the physician obtains a complete medical history of the patient and asks how the injury occurred.
 Diagnostic procedures may include:

 Specific treatment for a fracture will be determined by the physician based on: